 The Borghese Gallery is the complete opposite.
 It is located inside the largest urban park in the older part of Rome.
 Walking to and from the gallery through the gardens, with its pools, statues and great views of St. Peter’s, is a very relaxing experience.
 The Borghese Gallery strictly limits the number of visitors so, while you certainly won’t have the place to yourself, you will be able to enjoy the art at a leisurely pace without having to wait to get to the front of a viewing line for the most popular pieces.
 You can only buy tickets for specific times in advance so there are no huge lineups.
 Finally, the Borghese Gallery is just about the perfect size.
 You can enjoy pretty well all it has to offer in two hours and not come away glassy eyed or thinking that you only scratched the surface.
 And if you are thinking that maybe it’s this way because there’s not a lot worth seeing, you’d be dead wrong.
 It has the best collection of Caravaggio paintings and Bernini sculptures on the planet and a lot more to boot.

-There are a variety of ways to reserve a ticket, but if you don’t read Italian or Spanish you’ll be out of luck going to the official website because those are the only two language options.
+There are a variety of ways to reserve a ticket, but if you are just visiting on your own, I would recommend using the official website, which thankfully after a long delay has an English version.
+On the other hand if you want a guided tour, as we did, there are other options.
 If you google Borghese Gallery you’ll find a whole lot of websites offering tickets and guided tours.
 I’m sure most of them are just fine, but in light of the very good experience we had, I’m recommending City Wonders and one guide in particular, Angie Militello.

 You can book a three hour tour of the Borghese Gallery followed by a walk through the Borghese Gardens to Pincio Terrace for $52.00 USD.
 For this you get your admission ticket, an audio headset that lets you hear the guide without having to crowd around her and of course, a guided tour.
 Once you book your specific day and time for your Borghese Gallery tour, City Wonders sends you an email confirmation with the location of where to meet your guide.
 What follows is my description of our experience having booked and paid online through City Wonders.